Revolution of Dignity

 The Ukrainian parliament restored the 2004 amendments to the Ukrainian constitution.
 An interim government, led by Arseniy Yatsenyuk, signed the EU association agreement and disbanded the Berkut.
-Petro Poroshenko became president after winning the 2014 presidential elections.
+Petro Poroshenko became president after winning the 2014 presidential election.
 The new government began a removal of civil servants associated with the overthrown regime.
 There was also widespread decommunization and de-Sovietization of the country.